manojdara/pytrg/README.md

 # pytrg
-This is a Python Project named Pytrg.
+This is a Python Project named Pytrgs....
+Added new files to repo